 1. We are disappointed by the FCO statement discouraging all but essential travel to certain areas in the country including some parts of the Kenyan Coast.
 The UK has been a partner of Kenya for many years and is one of our key source markets for tourists.
 This advisory is a clear indication that impact of this on investments and employment was not considered as a key partner of Kenya.
 We urge the British Government to reverse this statement.

-2. All indications are that the statement was updated based on security related information.
-As citizens and investors in the sector, we are greatly disappointed in the lackluster reaction and sometimes inaction by Government officials who should be handling this and reassuring citizens, investors and our tourist source markets.
+2. All indications are that the statement was updated based on security-related information.
+As citizens and investors in the sector, we are greatly disappointed in the lacklustre reaction and sometimes inaction by Government officials who should be handling this and reassuring citizens, investors and our tourist source markets.

 The tourism sector is not only a source of much needed foreign exchange and tax revenues but also a large employer and a consumer of products and services from other sectors of the economy.
 Its trickle-down effect cannot be ignored.
 A down turn in tourism will soon be felt in other productive sectors of the economy including Agriculture, food and beverage manufacturing, motor vehicle and many more.